aroyphillips/mtbi_detection/README.md

 Repository for analyzing the acute mTBI data from Mission Connect Study uploaded to FITBIR: doi: 10.23718/FITBIR/1518866

-Will be completed prior to publication submission.
+Will be completed prior to publication.

+Installation:
+ ``git clone git@github.com:aroyphillips/mTBI_Classification.git``
+ ``conda env create -f environment.yml``
+ Note: the package scikit-optimize has been updated since numpy.int was deprecated.
+To fix this, locate usages in ~/./conda/pkgs/scikit-optimize*/space/transformers.py and ~/./conda/pkgs/scikit-optimize*/benchmarks/bench_ml.py replace np.int with int.
 ## Project Organization

 ```